Eyes - wearing glasses

 things that may help

-- Sometimes moving places in the class can help.
+- Sometimes changing places in the class can help.
+Move closer to the front of the class.

 - Closing curtains or blinds to reduce sun glare might help.

-- Changing the brightness or background colour on you computer screen can be helpful too.
+- Changing the brightness or background colour on your computer screen can be helpful too.

-Remember that no one can help you if you don't tell anybody about your problem.
+Remember that no one can help you see better if you don't tell anybody that you can't see clearly.

 Unfortunately there are always some people who get fun out of teasing others.